mdelozzo/uq-course/docs/lectures/index.md

 In practice,

-- epistemic uncertainties are often treated with the frequentist probability theory,
+- epistemic uncertainties are often treated with the frequentist probability theory, unless it doesn't make sense at all, as with the problems of cyclists and balls,
 - the distinction between epistemic and random uncertainties is not always easy to make or engraved in stone...

 ## Why study the effect of uncertainties?